skumbham/Analysing-the-Syracuse-Crime-Data/README.md

 # SyracuseCrimeAnalysis

-Unraveling the Tapestry of Safety in Syracuse: I've set out to dissect and understand the city's crime data through the lens of a budding data scientist.
+I've set out to dissect and understand the city's crime data through the lens of a budding data scientist.
 My aim?
 To unveil a clearer picture of the safest havens and the areas that are hotbeds of criminal activity within Syracuse.

 ![City Skyline](https://github.com/skumbham/SyracuseCrimeAnalysis/assets/142936174/25088025-8ec7-4ecf-a8ab-fd91521b3cb7)